Lung Cancer Screening Clinic

 Screening At-Risk Patients for Lung Cancer

 Earlier detection is critical to successful lung cancer treatment.
-Fortunately, greater access to safe and accurate computerized tomography (CT) technology is giving at-risk patients potentially lifesaving information even before symptoms appear.
+Fortunately, access to safe and accurate computerized tomography (CT) technology is giving at-risk patients potentially lifesaving information even before symptoms appear.

 The Lung Cancer Screening Clinic at the Lifespan Cancer Institute is helping to ensure that low-dose CT (LDCT) tests are accurately interpreted and, if needed, patients have access to further diagnostic testing and world-class cancer treatment options.

-The clinic is available at Rhode Island and The Miriam hospitals, and will soon be available at Newport Hospital.
+The clinic is available The Miriam Hospital.

 Your Care Team